konfuzio-ai/konfuzio-sdk/docs/api.md

 ## Document Segmentation

-The API provides an endpoint that allows for detection of different elements in a document such as: text, title, table, list, and figure.
-For each element it is possible to get a classification and bounding box.
+The API provides an endpoint that allows for the detection of different elements in a document such as text, title, table, list, and figure.
+For each element, it is possible to get a classification and bounding box.

 The model used on the background for this endpoint is a Mask-RCNN [1] trained on the PubLayNet dataset [2].